ponyfoo/articles/words/2014-02-19_angle-brackets-synergistic-directives.md

+// TODO links to this article in the previous part

 # Angle Brackets, Synergistic Directives

 In [the previous part of this article][4], I discussed scope events and the behavior of the digest cycle.
 This time around, I'll talk about directives.
 Just as promised, this article will cover **isolate scopes, transclusion, linking functions, compilers, directive controllers, and more**.